Fatomk11295/ORFs_comparative_analysis/README.md

    * found in some pathogenic category.
    * found in some nonpathogenic genomes.

-The following image represents the ORFs filtration.
+The following image presents the filtration and categorizing process.

 ![figure_19_upscaled](https://github.com/Fatomk11295/ORFs_comparative_analysis/blob/main/images/figure_19_upscaled%20(1).png).